New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Benefits of a Hybrid Workplace

-Greater employee satisfaction: A recent study showed that 52% of the American workforce was in favour of a hybrid workplace.
-This shows that a hybrid workplace and employee satisfaction are directly related as hybrid work grows in popularity among all employees.
+Greater employee satisfaction: A recent study showed that 52% of the American workforce favored a hybrid workplace.
+This indicates that a hybrid workplace and employee satisfaction are directly related as hybrid work is popular among all employees.

-Bigger talent pool: The flexibility of a hybrid workplace could accommodate the schedules of a wider range of job seekers—parents, part-time students, and others.
-Meanwhile, having greater choice over one’s lifestyle makes hybrid work attractive to millennials who look for more flexible and remote work options.
-This in turn amplifies the candidate pool for companies with a hybrid workplace.
+Bigger talent pool: A hybrid workplace’s flexibility could accommodate the schedules of a wider range of job seekers—parents, part-time students, and others.
+Meanwhile, having greater choice over one’s lifestyle makes hybrid work attractive to millennials who look for moreflexible and remote workoptions.
+This, in turn, amplifies the candidate pool for companies with a hybrid workplace.

 Competitive employer brand: A hybrid workplace enables employers to offer an attractive job package to candidates.
 This advantage helps build a compelling employer brand as more job seekers flock to such companies.